wafaajaunnoo/Store-Compare/README.md

 # Contributing
 Contributions to Store Compare are welcome!
 If you find any issues, have suggestions for improvements, or would like to contribute to the web application development, please create a new issue or submit a pull request.

+Please note that the codes I uploaded may contain a few bugs, as the project is still a work in progress.
+Your feedback and contributions will be valuable in helping me identify and fix any issues.